wp-plugins/transparent-image-watermark-plugin/readme.txt

 == Description ==
 This plugin allows you to Automatically add a watermark to all images as they are uploaded to the WordPress Media Library.
 The plugin uses PNG watermark images with transparency for precise control over the appearance of the watermarks.
+This plugin also supports simple text watermarks with adjustable color, size and transparency.
 The user friendly settings page allows for control over the appearance of your watermark.
 The watermark preview feature allows for easy testing of the plugin settings.
 The watermark size is controlled as a percentage of the target image, 50% means the watermark will be half the width of the target image.

-<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugins/transparent-watermark-plugin-ultra-version/">**Upgrade to Transparent Watermark Ultra**</a> for advanced
+<a href="http://MyWebsiteAdvisor.com/tools/wordpress-plugins/transparent-image-watermark/">**Upgrade to Transparent Watermark Ultra**</a> for advanced
 watermark features including:

 * Manually Apply Watermarks to Images Previously Uploaded
 * Fully Adjustable Image Watermark Position
+* Fully Adjustable Text Watermark Position
+* Adjustable JPEG Image Output Quality
 * Highest Quality Watermarks using Image Re-sampling rather than Re-sizing
 * Lifetime Priority Support and Update License